 While still on the Layers panel, add a Drop Shadow to your lettering layer.
 It will make your lettering stand out more!

 These are the settings we used for our Drop Shadow:

 Opacity: 30% | Angle: 90º | Distance: 1px | Spread: 5% | Size: 10px

 But you can always play around with these numbers and see what works better for your lettering and the photo you chose.

 You can now start to make some interactions between the lettering and the photo.
 Create a new Layer Mask on the layer that contains your lettering.
 Select the Brush tool (B) and make sure your foreground color is black.
-Start deleting some parts of your lettering to integrate it with the photo.
+Start brushing over to delete selected parts of your lettering to integrate it with your chosen photo.